northox/openbsd-apu2/README.md

 dsa 2048 bits 0.003073s 0.003696s    325.4    270.5
 ```

-## Caveats
+## Caveats (5.9)
-- athn does not support 802.11n - iwn/iwm does in 5.9
+- athn does not support 802.11n - iwn/iwm does but not in AP mode
-- 802.11ac is not supported on OpenBSD 5.9
+- 802.11ac is not supported
 - still testing the stability - so far so good

 ## License